 - Spot Instances only: The auto-scaled nodes added are only Spot Instances.
-This mode is suitable for workloads which are not time critical and users want to have minimum cost.
+This mode is suitable for workloads that are not time-critical and users want to have a minimum cost.

 - Hybrid: The auto-scaled nodes are a mix of Spot and On-Demand Instances.
 Users can configure the maximum percentage of Spot Instances in the cluster.

 Note that these provisioning strategies are followed both while up-scaling and down-scaling.
 In particular, when a cluster returns back to its minimal size, it is again composed only of On-Demand instances.